wvl-udacity/frontend-nanodegree-mobile-portfolio/README.md

 open build/index.html
 ```

-The minified version can be pushed to Github Pages using a Gulp task.
+The built version can be pushed to Github Pages using a Gulp task.
 ```
 node_modules/.bin/gulp gh_pages
 ```